 Cathy has spent her life singing and dancing on stages across the country and around the world, regularly performing on luxury cruise liners.
-She additionally operates one of the top vocal studios in Richmond, VA.
+She additionally operates one of the top vocal studios in Richmond, VA, The FitVoice.

-Life was beautiful until one week later on June 5th, 2009 when the family’s world turned upside down.
-Throughout the night Lola’s health spiraled out of control and within six hours Cathy found herself holding her daughter as she took her last breath and died unexpectedly.
-It was a tragic situation that was preventable.
-Lola’s death was the result of a series of miscommunications, misdiagnoses and medical errors.
+Life was beautiful, until one week later on June 5th, 2009, when the family’s world turned upside down.
+Throughout the night, Lola’s health spiraled out of control, and within six hours, Cathy found herself holding her daughter as she took her last breath and died unexpectedly: the result of a series of miscommunications, misdiagnoses and medical errors - a tragic situation that was preventable.
 Sadly, she became one of the estimated 210,000 to 400,000 preventable deaths in the United States caused by medical mistakes each year.

-After the tragedy Cathy and Alan’s perfect life crumbled.
+After the tragedy, Cathy and Alan’s life crumbled.
 They were emotionally torn between the immense love and gratefulness they shared for Lola’s twin brother, Grayson, and the grief they were feeling after the shocking death of his sister.

 Their goal is straightforward: To bring awareness by sharing the mistakes made in a breakdown of communication, teamwork, escalation and empathy while focusing on change as opposed to blame.